domapic/domapic-base/README.md

 ### Operations

 Each openApi path should contain a property called `operationId`.
-This value define which operation will be executed when the api resource is requested.
+This value defines which operation will be executed when the api resource is requested.

 Use the `addOperations` server method to add the operations.
 The operation key should match with the openApi `operationId` property.